ManshYDV/Amazone_clone/README.md

 ## ✅ Features Implemented So Far

- 🔷 Spring Security & JWT
+ ✔️ Spring Security & JWT

- User registration & login using DTOs
+    ➡️ User registration & login using DTOs
-Clean separation of request/response payloads from entity logic.
+    ➡️ Clean separation of request/response payloads from entity logic.

- 🔷JWT token-based authentication
+    ➡️ JWT token-based authentication
-Generates JWT on login and uses it to authenticate protected routes.
+    ➡️ Generates JWT on login and uses it to authenticate protected routes.

- 🔷Secure protected endpoints
+    ➡️ Secure protected endpoints
-Used Spring Security to restrict access to certain endpoints based on user roles.
+    ➡️ Used Spring Security to restrict access to certain endpoints based on user roles.

- 🔷Address stored as an embedded field in the User entity Structured the address within the user table using JPA @Embedded.
+    ➡️ Address stored as an embedded field in the User entity ➡️ Structured the address within the user table using JPA @Embedded.

- 🔷Basic validation for forms
+    ➡️ Basic validation for forms
-Used annotations like @NotBlank, @Email, etc. for clean data validation on the backend.
+    ➡️ Used annotations like @NotBlank, @Email, etc. for clean data validation on the backend.

+✔️ Category Management API

+    ➡️ CRUD operations for product categories with clean validation and error handling.
+    ➡️ Validates input using @NotBlank, @Size, etc.
+    ➡️Prevents duplicate category creation.
+    ➡️ Proper HTTP status responses (400, 404, 201, 200).
+    ➡️ Returns success/error in a consistent APIResponse format.

+✔️ Product Management API

+    ➡️ Full CRUD functionality with DTO-based structure and category mapping.
+    ➡️ Uses ProductDTO for clean request/response separation.
+    ➡️ Validates fields like title, price, stock, and category ID.
+    ➡️ Ensures updates do not create new entries accidentally.
+    ➡️ Includes category validation for all product operations.

+✔️ Consistent Architecture with Mappers

+    ➡️ Mapped DTO <-> Entity conversions using static mapper utility classes for clean service/controller code.

 ---

 ## 🔄 Upcoming Features

+- [✅] Spring Security & JWT
+- [✅] Category Management API
-- [ ] Product management APIs (CRUD)
+- [✅] Product management APIs (CRUD)
-- [ ] Cart functionality
+- [🔜] Cart functionality
-- [ ] Order placement
+- [🔜] Order placement
-- [ ] Admin panel for product control
+- [🔜] Admin panel for Administration control
-- [ ] Frontend integration
+- [🔜] Frontend integration
-- [ ] Image storage (MySQL + MongoDB hybrid setup)
+- [🔜] Image storage (MySQL + MongoDB hybrid setup)
-- [ ] Payment gateway integration (maybe later)
+- [🔜] Payment gateway integration (maybe later)

 ---